 Have You Considered These 5 Brand Protection Ideas?

 Marketers, including those in the nonprofit sector, seem to be talking about how quickly technology is evolving.
 No sooner have we mastered one thing, it’s off to the next thing.
 Even understanding how Google Analytics works means working on it every day to understand it fully.
 My tip for any nonprofit marketer or fundraiser is just diving into every platform you use daily.
-Once you tinker with it, all the time, you'll master it, as we do for our shoe drive fundraising brand.
+Once you tinker with it, all the time, you'll master it.

 However, while we're continually learning, we also have to protect our brands.
 The evolution of technology means that spammers and others who don't have the best interest of your brand in mind can hijack or hack what you're doing.
 In short, it's super important that you keep the following ideas in mind to protect your brand!

 1. How to Prevent Your Domain from Getting Hijacked

 Yes, it happens.
 Your domain could get hijacked.
 Therefore, your marketing team, including your developers, must know how to prevent it from happening.
 There are two ways you could find yourself in trouble.
 First, your domain name could get hacked.
 Second, the web hosting server could get hacked.
 Either way, you've got problems.

 Unfortunately, it's not news that nonprofits operate with limited budgets.
 And that means that criminals and hackers understand there's an opportunity — lots of it.
 Digital safety for your site and web hosting server is not a "by the way."
 Take steps to protect your domain and donor data information.